 - These Investment amounts have not been increased, and remain at least, €500,000 or, at least, 350,000 if the construction was completed, at least 30 years ago or is located within an urban rehabilitation area and rehabilitation works will be performed.
 However, after Jan.
 1, 2022, the Golden Visa will only be granted for housing purposes if the real estate asset is located within the Autonomous Regions of Azores or Madeira or in less densely populated areas, listed and identified in specific legislation.

 Benefits of the Portugal Golden Visa

 Outlined below are the benefits of obtaining the Portugal Residence Permit (Portugal Golden Visa):

-- Permanent Free Entry to Portugal and the Schengen Area - Free Movement in Portugal and the other 25 Schengen Area countries
+- Permanent Free Entry to Portugal and the Schengen Area - Residence visa waiver for entering Portugal.
+Free Movement

 - Freedom to Live, Work and Study in Portugal